jenniferbacon01/CV/README.md

 I'm energetic, enthusiastic and passionate about learning new things.

 I graduated from Bristol with a Physics degree in 2011.
 After a year or so of internships and exploring some new continents, I came back to London and inevitably joined a banking graduate scheme.
-I built up some valuable professional skills in the Financial Sector but ultimately, I missed the problem solving and complex thinking that I found so engaging when I was studying.
-As soon as I started programming, I remembered how mathematically satisfying and yet creative it was - I wanted to do more and more.
-And more; in July this year I quit my job to join Makers Academy and become a developer.
+I built up some valuable professional skills in the Financial Sector but ultimately, I missed the problem solving and complex thinking that I enjoyed so much when I was studying.
+I started playing around with VBA at work and found it satisfying and creative.
+I finally felt engaged again and wanted to do more and more programming.
+I learnt SQL and started learning Python.
+In July this year I quit my job to join Makers Academy and become a developer.
 I'm super excited to be starting a career where I get to solve problems and learn new things every day.

 I would like to work with friendly open people in a dynamic environment where I can continue build my skills as a developer.